xd6/GroupProject/README.md

 * Go to Google Maps.
 If it prompts you to enable Location, do it.
 This has been enough for me to start receiving location updates.
 However, every time you send a new location with 'Emulator Control' in the DDMS view, you have to re-open Google Maps.

 Bug with the Google API 17 and using the Maps APIv2 with Google Play Services:
-* Create an emulator using the Android 4.2.2 lib (not the Google API) and manually install the newest required packages via adb. (com.android.vending-20130716 and com.google.android.gms-20130716)
+* Create an emulator using the Android API 16 (4.2.1) lib  (not the Google API) and manually install the newest required packages via adb. (com.android.vending-20130716 and com.google.android.gms-20130716)
 * See: http://stackoverflow.com/questions/13691943/this-app-wont-run-unless-you-update-google-play-services-via-bazaar/13869332#13869332
 * (Does not affect actual devices, only emulators)
-* The build target for the project must also be Android API 16 (4.2.1) and not Google API 17(4.2.2) (Project -> Properties -> Android)
+* The build target for the project must also be Android API 17 (4.2.2) and not Google API 17(4.2.2) (Project -> Properties -> Android)